authzed/spicedb/docs/spicedb.md

       --datastore-spanner-credentials string                                  path to service account key credentials file with access to the cloud spanner instance (omit to use application default credentials)
       --datastore-spanner-emulator-host string                                URI of spanner emulator instance used for development and testing (e.g. localhost:9010)
       --datastore-spanner-max-sessions uint                                   maximum number of sessions across all Spanner gRPC connections the client can have at a given time (default 400)
-      --datastore-spanner-metrics string                                      configure the metrics that are emitted by the Spanner datastore ("none", "native", "otel", "deprecated-prometheus") (default "otel")
+      --datastore-spanner-metrics string                                      configure the metrics that are emitted by the Spanner datastore ("none", "native", "otel") (default "otel")
       --datastore-spanner-min-sessions uint                                   minimum number of sessions across all Spanner gRPC connections the client can have at a given time (default 100)
       --datastore-tx-overlap-key string                                       static key to touch when writing to ensure transactions overlap (only used if --datastore-tx-overlap-strategy=static is set; CockroachDB driver only) (default "key")
       --datastore-tx-overlap-strategy string                                  strategy to generate transaction overlap keys ("request", "prefix", "static", "insecure") (CockroachDB driver only - see https://spicedb.dev/d/crdb-overlap for details) (default "static")